OXID-eSales/oxideshop-user-documentation/installation/update/standard-update.rst

    The name of the metapackage must be adapted to the used shop edition.

-If you update from Version 6.2.0, 6.2.1, 6.2.2 or 6.2.3 to 6.2.4 or higher, you need to update the IDE Helper in ``require-dev`` section as well.
+If you are using Composer 2, what is possible with an update to OXID eShop 6.2.3 or higher, you need to update the IDE Helper in ``require-dev`` section as well.

 .. code:: bash